zuozhenggh/learning-library/developer-library/apex/apex-192/common/1-sign-up-apex/1-sign-up-apex.md

 5. Complete the remaining wizard steps.

 6. Check your email.
 You should get an email from `oracle-application-express_ww@oracle.com` within a few minutes.
-   *{Note: If you don’t get an email go back to Step 3 and make sure to enter your email correctly}*
+   *Note: If you don’t get an email go back to Step 3 and make sure to enter your email correctly*

     Within the email body, click **Create Workspace**